oeminaga/PlexusNet/README.md

 model.compile(optimizer="adam", metrics=["acc"], loss="categorical_crossentropy")
 model.fit(X,Y)
 ```
--if you want to load a PlexusNet model for prediction:
+- If you want to load a PlexusNet model for prediction:
 ```
 from plexusnet.architecture import LoadModel model=LoadModel("your_model.h5")